 When you're actually an aggregator

-You need aggregator-grade software when: your leads come from multiple affiliate or publisher sources (not campaigns you control), your buyers don't have fixed pricing and need to bid, or you're managing 50+ buyers across verticals with complex revenue optimization needs.
+You need aggregator-grade software when: your leads come from multiple affiliate or publisher sources (not pipelines you control), your buyers don't have fixed pricing and need to bid, or you're managing 50+ buyers across verticals with complex revenue optimization needs.

 In those cases, Boberdoo or LeadProsper's auction infrastructure is not excess complexity — it's table stakes.
 The per-lead revenue gains from real-time bidding can justify the $1,000+/mo price quickly at sufficient volume.